 Bora designed Stanford’s Graduate School of Business (GSB) to support a new highly collaborative and project-based curriculum.
 The 450,000 sf, 11-building Knight Management Center is a campus within the University’s core campus.
 We were challenged to create a vital place that would reinforce Stanford’s rich fabric while establishing a clear identity for this world-class business school.

-Our design team worked closely with the GSB community, the University administration, and its Board of Trustees to create a plan and an architecture that would meet everyone’s aspirations.
-Bora leveraged the near perfect climate and Stanford’s desire to showcase pedagogy, crafting a complex that turns business education inside out.
+Our design team worked closely with the GSB community, the University administration and its Board of Trustees to create a plan and an architecture that would meet everyone’s aspirations.
+We leveraged the region’s near-perfect climate and Stanford’s desire to showcase pedagogy, crafting a complex that turns business education inside out.
 Permeability invites the surrounding campus to engage, while internal spaces and amenities enable the cross-departmental collaboration that constantly evolving curriculum requires.

-Classrooms, lecture halls, student team spaces, project and collaboration labs, faculty and staff offices are woven together by a rich mosaic of both interior and exterior networking spaces.
-These not only captivate the business school community but lure others from the broader campus to come and share their intellectual energy.
+Classrooms, lecture halls, student team spaces, project and collaboration labs, and faculty and staff offices are woven together by a rich mosaic of both interior and exterior networking spaces.
+These not only captivate the business school community, but lure others from the broader campus to come and share their intellectual energy.
 The project is serving its purpose and more.
-It has become one of the most obvious “places to be” on the Stanford campus, bolstering already robust recruitment of the highest caliber faculty and students.
-The first business school to achieve LEED platinum certification, the Knight Management Center is living out its mission to “Change Lives, Change Organizations, Change the World.”
+As one of the most obvious “places to be” on the Stanford campus, it has bolstered recruitment of the highest-caliber faculty and students.
+The first business school to achieve LEED Platinum certification, the Knight Management Center is living out its mission to “Change Lives, Change Organizations, Change the World.”